FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-29-authentication-in-angular-with-ngrx-and-aspnetcore.md

 ## Creating the auth effects

-For the actions we have we will add the corresponding effects and inject the `AuthService` we just created.
+For the actions we have we will add the corresponding effects and inject the `AuthService` we created.
 If we navigate away from our app to an external source (like the STS in this case when logging in and out) we have to config the actions with `{ dispatch: false }` to clarify that we will NOT return an action to the actions stream inside our app.

 So when the action `login` is dispatched we react with calling `doLogin()` from our `AuthService`. as this redirects, we configure it with `{ dispatch: false }`